Francois-lenne/data_github/README.md

 # Explanation of the project

-This project is to have a data driven strategy for my github account.
+This project goal is to retrieve data from Github about the number of views star and the language present in the repo.